tudocomp/tudocomp/docs/Documentation.md

 Please note that more detailed information about the use of specific classes or methods can be found in the [Doxygen documentation](@URL_DOXYGEN@).

-> *Hint*: Most code snippets can be seen "in action" in the file `test/doc_snippets.cpp`, which can be used as a reference.
-The respective identifier is printed below the respective code snippet.
-The snippets are implemented as unit tests and can be executed using `make doc_snippets`.
+> *Hint*: Most code snippets can be seen "in action" in the directory `test/doc_snippets`.
+These can be used as a reference.
+The source code file name is printed below the respective code snippet.
+Note that the snippets are implemented as unit tests, while this document will only show the didactically relevant parts.

 ## Input and Output